nicohlr/ipychart/docs/docs/user_guide/advanced.md

 Ipychart offers three ways to export a created Chart.
 These ways correspond to three methods of the *Chart* class:

-- `to_html(path)`: This function embed the chart widget into an HTML file dumped at the inputed path location.
+- `to_html(path)`: This function embeds the chart widget into an HTML file dumped at the inputted path location.
 - `get_html_template()`: This function returns a string containing HTML code to embed the Chart.
-- `print_python_template()`: This function print the Python code to run in order to reproduce exactly the same chart.
+- `print_python_template()`: This function prints the Python code to run in order to reproduce exactly the same chart.